-- 16.2 Students who have applied for graduation but do not successfully complete all their academic requirements by the end of the intended graduation semester/term must reapply for graduation. - 16.3 In order to be awarded a degree, a student shall: - (i) complete the minimum credit unit requirements for the degree; - (ii) achieve a CGPA of 2.00^2 or above; and - (iii) fulfil other requirements stipulated in the University's regulations and procedures. - 16.4 Students who have declared a second major shall fulfil the second major requirements, and achieve a minimum CGPA of 2.00^2 in the second major in order for them to be granted the award. - 17.
-Conferment and Classification of Awards - 17.1 The degree awarded to students will be determined by the student's home major.
+16.4 Students who have declared a second major shall fulfil the second major requirements, and achieve a minimum CGPA of $2.00^3$ in the second major in order for them to be granted the award.

+17. Conferment and Classification of Awards

+- 17.1 The degree awarded to students will be determined by the student's home major.
 The award title to be shown on the student's award certificate will be the degree and the home major.
 If a student has completed a double major, one award certificate will be issued and the second major will also be shown on the award certificate.
-For students who have completed a double degree, the two degree designations will appear on one award certificate. - 17.2 University awards are classified by the relevant College/School Examination Board, which makes a recommendation to Senate for the conferment of awards.
+For students who have completed a double degree, the two degree designations will appear on one award certificate. - 17.2 University awards are classified by the relevant College/School Dean, who makes a recommendation to Senate for the conferment of awards.